Route Parameters & Request Data

 curl -X DELETE --cookie "value=HelloCookie" http://127.0.0.1:5000/input

-# PowerShell (Invoke-WebRequest doesn't have a simple inline cookie flag; use Headers if server also accepts header or a WebSession):
+# PowerShell (Invoke-WebRequest doesn't have a simple inline cookie flag; use a WebSession)

 $session = New-Object Microsoft.PowerShell.Commands.WebRequestSession